Automattic/blocks-everywhere/readme.txt

 = 1.11.0 =
 * Allow editor to be enabled/disabled on bbPress forum or user
 * Fix is-pressed style in editor
+* Dont load editor if not logged in
+* Handle no upload permissions better in image block

 = 1.10.0 =
 * Process blocks in bbPress notification emails